atlassian/data-center-helm-charts/docs/docs/containers/BAMBOO.md

 ## Common settings

+### Verbose container entrypoint logging

+During the startup process of the container, various operations and checks are performed to ensure that the application is configured correctly and ready to run.
+To help in troubleshooting and to provide transparency into this process, you can enable verbose logging.
+The `VERBOSE_LOGS` environment variable enables detailed debug messages to the container's log, offering insights into the actions performed by the entrypoint script.

+* `VERBOSE_LOGS` (default: false)

+  Set to `true` to enable detailed debug messages during the container initialization.

 ### Memory / Heap Size

 If you need to override Bamboo's default memory allocation, you can control the minimum heap (Xms) and maximum heap (Xmx) via the below environment variables.